powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 The most reason versions of ZFS utilize dataset feature flags to specify a property for changes to on-disk formats.
 The original method was a single version number, but given OpenZFS is developed distributedly rather than by a single company, utilizing feature flags make for easier determination of features supported versus the single number.

 If a user attempts to enable a feature that the dataset version does not support a message requesting an upgrade will appear.
-Upgrading a dataset is as simple as running upgrade on that specific dataset:
+Upgrading a dataset is as simple as running upgrade on that specific dataset.
+However, do note that an upgrade is a one-way path and may make the dataset unavailable to tools which do not support a particular feature.

 ```shell
 $ sudo zfs set compression=lz4 rpool